HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 technical writers either love or hate the FAQ section of any doc set, so I know I'm tempting fate by putting this here. :)

+Keep in mind that the following answers are based on my experience writing documentation for the software industry.

 ## How can I transition into technical writing?

 **Write!** Find opportunities in your current position, job, or company to write